kitarek/elasthttpd/README.md

 background can make life easier when external dependencies are needed.
 They can be just created on the spot by test itself on the same machine/the same JVM the test is invoked.

+## Pluggable behavior of server.
+Infinite possibilities...

+The server supports pluggable architecture of request consumers so you can do with them whatever you like - in example you can server file from server using built-in file server functionality.

+Instead of using `customRequestConsumer` passing handler class you need to decalre correct plugin builder.

+See real life example that works:

+        ElastHttpD
+            .startBuilding()
+            .consumeRequestsWithPlugin(
+                 fileServer().withRootServerDirectory(currentDirectory())
+            )
+            .runAsync()

+The fileServer() method comes from:

+ `io.github.kitarek.elasthttpd.plugins.consumers.file.FileServerPluginBuilder`

+...and this plugin it's built into server core functionality.

+You can write your own extensions and plugins (see fileServer plugin for reference how to write them) and compose or nest them in each other to achieve what you like.

+Imagine virtual host plugin that can be used for each domain differently composing fileServer plugins in a different way.

 ## The idea under the hood...
 How to develop ?